stavnstrup/nisp-wikimodel/README.md

 These convention does not have to be followed, but a consistent approach makes the users life much easier.

-# What has not be implemented
+# What has not been implemented yet

 Two of the concepts *Catalog Items* and *Cover Documents*, which originally was part of the draft data model, have not been implemented yet.
 The main reason is lack of experience with the data modelling language, but also because these concepts was not part of the NISP XML implementation.